Tummy Tuck INDEX

 (1) Weight Loss with surgical procedures can be complicated, but offers an opportunity for dramatic weight loss.

-(2) The results of bariatric surgery can be enhanced via tummy tuck and other cosmetic operations.
+(2) The results of bariatric surgery can be enhanced by extended tummy tuck as well as other cosmetic operations.

 -This page is not Java-enabled.